For Faculty: Positive COVID-19 Cases in the Classroom

-The university is undertaking multiple mitigation strategies for protecting COVID-19 spread, which includes recommending the instructor and students to wear facial coverings and prohibiting eating and drinking in classrooms, as well as upgraded ventilation systems and enhanced cleaning protocols.
+The university is undertaking multiple mitigation strategies for protecting COVID-19 spread, which includes strongly recommending the instructor and students wear facial coverings and prohibiting eating and drinking in classrooms, as well as upgraded ventilation systems and enhanced cleaning protocols.
 You should follow the processes set forth by Community Health and Well-Being and Facilities Management and Campus Services who will determine if you need to have a classroom, lab, studio or other learning space cleaned and disinfected.

 How do contact tracing and space tracing work?